kubernetes-sigs/sig-windows-dev-tools/README.md

 ```
 kubectl get nodes
 ```
-The Windows node might stay 'NotReady' for a while, because it takes some time to download the Flannel image.
+The Windows node might stay 'NotReady' for a while, because it takes some time to download the CNI image.
 ```
 vagrant@controlplane:~$ kubectl get nodes
 NAME     STATUS     ROLES                  AGE    VERSION